XuJing1022/HiT-MAC/README.md

 | ILP                |     85%         |      95%       |
 | HiT-MAC            |     85%         |      95%       |

 ## Contributing
+If you found this work useful, please consider citing:
 >📋  Pick a licence and describe how to contribute to your code repository.